 - If you tow a trailer, your vehicle will require more frequent maintenance due to the additional load.
-(See "Scheduled Maintenance Guide" or "Owner's Manual Supplement".) - Retighten the fixing bolts of the towing ball and bracket after approximately 600 miles (1000 km).
+(See "Owner's Warranty Information Booklet" or "Scheduled Maintenance Guide/Owner's Manual Supplement".) - Retighten the fixing bolts of the towing ball and bracket after approximately 600 miles (1000 km) of trailer towing.